-Question: How many days are required for the complete implant surgery and tooth crown procedure?
+Question: How many days are required for the complete dental implant surgery and the tooth crown procedure?

-Answer: The complete implant surgery and tooth crown procedure takes 2 visits of 4-5 days with a gap of 2 months in between the visits.
+Answer: The complete dental implant surgery and the tooth crown procedure takes 2 visits of 4-5 days with a gap of 2 months in between the visits.

-Question: What if I do not get an implant?
+Question: What if I do not get a dental implant?

-Answer: If the empty space left by an extracted tooth is not filled by an implant, then it will cause other teeth to fall soon.
-Please see the effects of a missing tooth on other teeth here.
+Answer: If the empty space left by an extracted tooth is not filled by a dental implant, then it will cause other teeth to fall soon.
+See the effects of a missing tooth on other teeth here.

-Question: Is a tooth crown compulsory after inserting an implant?
+Question: Is a tooth crown compulsory after inserting a dental implant?

-Answer: Yes, a tooth crown is compulsory after inserting an implant.
+Answer: Yes, a tooth crown is compulsory after inserting a dental implant.

-Question: Does a tooth after the implant procedure look like a natural tooth?
+Question: Does a tooth after the dental implant procedure look like a natural tooth?

 Answer: Yes, it looks like a natural tooth because the color of tooth crown matches with the color of your other natural teeth.